Lily Allen Explains Why She Has Quit Twitter And Why She Won’t Be Friends With Piers Morgan

 Lily Allen recently spoke to Metro about online trolling, quitting Twitter, and Piers Morgan.

-The “Not Fair” hitmaker revealed that recent times have seen her forced to give her social media password to her team and delete the app on her phone after previously reported by Metro that she used to spend five hours on the app.
+The “Not Fair” hitmaker revealed that recent times have seen her forced to give her social media password to her team and delete the app on her phone after realizing she spent five hours a day on the app, as previously reported by Metro.

 “I don’t do my Twitter anymore.
 It’s run by other people, I’m not really putting myself in a position where I see too much of that stuff,” she told them.